-Diabetes Mellitus (DM) affects about 8% of the population in Greece and The Former Yugoslav Republic of Macedonia.
+Diabetes Mellitus (DM) affects about 8% of the population in Greece and Republic of North Macedonia.
 The vast majority of patients with DM type 1 are adolescences and children while middle aged and elderly population are more vulnerable to DM type 2.
 Obesity is characterised today as a global epidemic.
 More than 16% of the adult population in Europe is obese and 1 in 3 children are obese.
 DM and Obesity are metabolic diseases with serious health impact and they both consist CardioVascular (CV) risk factors.
-Nevertheless there are a lot of isolated communities at the Greece-The Former Yugoslav Republic of Macedonia cross-border areas which have tremendous difficulties to access the public health services and "Continuity of Care".
+Nevertheless there are a lot of isolated communities at the Greece-Republic of North Macedonia cross-border areas which have tremendous difficulties to access the public health services and "Continuity of Care".

 COMETECH aims to be an innovative mean for introducing Continuity of Care aiming to: